 It remains to show the Mackey axiom, which is a direct calculation. \begin{lemma} The construction $\mackeyfunctor(E)$ satisfies the Mackey axiom. \end{lemma} \begin{proof} We start with $J,L\leqslant H$ where $H,J,L\leqslant G$ are open.
 We can decompose $H$ into double cosets.

 Given a transversal $T$ for $L$ in $H$ we have

-where the extension by zero in the third term is respect to $H$ and the in the fourth term it is with respect to $J$.
+where the extension by zero in the third term is with respect to $H$ and in the in the fourth term it is with respect to $J$.
 If we start from the other direction we have:

 proving that the two sides coincide. \end{proof}